 - hearing, dental, and vision benefits

 Original Medicare only provides coverage for prescription medication under specific circumstances.
-For example, in Medicare Part A, the patient is able to gain coverage for any medication received during their stay at the hospital.
+For example, in Medicare Part A, the patient can gain coverage for any medication received during their stay at the hospital.

-Similarly, in Medicare Part B, patients obtain coverage for the prescription medication given to them at any outpatient facility.
+Similarly, in Medicare Part B, patients obtain coverage for the prescription medication given to them at an outpatient facility.

-If not for these circumstances, an enrollee would only be able to receive coverage through:
+If not for these circumstances, an enrollee would only be able to receive coverage through the following:

 - Enrollment in a Medicare Part D prescription plan